Unified Concept Editing in Diffusion Models: Acknowledgments

 \section{Acknowledgments}

 Thanks to Antonio Torralba for valuable advice, discussions, and support.
 RG and DB are supported by Open Philanthropy.
-JM is funded by ONR MURI grant N00014-22-1-2740.
-HO and YB are supported by the Israel Science Foundation (grant No.\ 448/20), Open Philanthropy, and by an Azrieli Foundation Early Career Faculty Fellowship. { }
+HO and YB are supported by the Israel Science Foundation (grant No.\ 448/20), Open Philanthropy, and an Azrieli Foundation Early Career Faculty Fellowship.
+The Center for AI Safety made computing resources available for this research. { }

 \mbox{}

 \counterwithin{figure}{section} \counterwithin{table}{section} \counterwithin{equation}{section}